TITLE 6 PRIMARY AND SECONDARY EDUCATION

 (1) The authority shall keep written minutes of all its open meetings.
 The minutes shall include as a minimum the date, time and place of the meeting, the names of members in attendance and those absent, the substance of the proposals considered, if any, and a record, where appropriate, of any decisions and votes taken which show how each member voted.
 All minutes of meetings shall be open to public inspection at reasonable times.
 Draft minutes shall be prepared within 10 working days after the meeting.
 Minutes shall not become official until approved by the board.
 The minutes shall be kept on file as the permanent official record of the authority.

-(2) It is the practice of the authority staff (but not a requirement by the authority board) that board meetings are tape recorded.
-The board secretary shall make notes of board meetings sufficient to reflect the information required in Paragraph (1) of Subsection R of 6.50.1.9 NMAC, and the tape recording shall be available to the secretary, any board member or member of the public for review with regard to the accuracy of draft minutes.
-However, 30 days after minutes have been adopted by the board, the board secretary shall recycle the tapes by erasure and make them available for re-use.
+(2) It is the practice of the authority staff (but not a requirement by the authority board) that board meetings are recorded.
+Authority staff shall make notes of board meetings sufficient to reflect the information required in Paragraph (1) of Subsection R of 6.50.1.9 NMAC, and the tape recording shall be available to the secretary, any board member or member of the public for review with regard to the accuracy of draft minutes.
+However, 30 days after minutes have been adopted by the board, authority staff may dispose of recordings.

 6.50.1.10 CODE OF ETHICS: